By Steven Hefferon, PTA, CMT

 With the Back Ease, all you need to be able to do is stand up and lean forward a little, as you will see by clicking here.

 When using the BackEase you never have to invert.
-You simply walk into the unit and lean forward, with the waist belt high on your hips and your hands and arms comfortably supported by the adjustable shoulder pads.
+You simply walk into the unit and lean forward, with the waist level belt on your hips and your hands and arms comfortably supported by the adjustable shoulder pads.

 Since you have the option of leaning forward more than gravity might normally pull, the leverage gained allows you to decompress more strongly than with an inversion table.
 Just be careful not to overdo it when starting out with this device.

 There is a limitation to the BackEase compared to an inversion table.
 The BackEase by design doesn’t decompress your neck and or upper back like inversion does.
-But especially if you suffer lower back pain, I strongly urge you to try the Back Ease risk-free!
+But if you suffer lower back pain, I strongly urge you to try the Back Ease risk-free!

 We hope you found this post helpful, if you have any related comments or questions, please do so below.